zakhar-gulchak/zakhar-gulchak/README.md

 \
 Conduct courses/lectures for students from time to time.

-Keen on cloud technologies, microservices architecture (frontend, backend).
+Keen on cloud technologies, and microservices architecture (frontend, backend).

 ### 📫 Contacts